Plebeian-Technology/sway/README.md

 * Avatar images for each legislator in the locale.
 These will be uploaded to the firebase bucket.

-* A Typescript file with an array of each Postal/Zip Codes (strings) in the locale.
-For example see [packages/seeds/src/data/united_states/maryland/baltimore/postalCodes.ts](/packages/seeds/src/data/united_states/maryland/baltimore/postalCodes.ts)

-* A Typescript file with an array of district numbers in the locale.
-For example see [packages/seeds/src/data/united_states/maryland/baltimore/districts.ts](/packages/seeds/src/data/united_states/maryland/baltimore/districts.ts)

 * A Typescript file with details of each legislator in the locale, see [packages/seeds/src/data/united_states/maryland/baltimore/legislators/index.ts](/packages/seeds/src/data/united_states/maryland/baltimore/legislators/index.ts) for functionality details.

 * A geojson file named `<city>-<region>-<country>.geojson` with locations of each district corresponding to the respective legislator.
 For example see [packages/functions/geojson/baltimore-maryland-united_states.geojson](/packages/functions/geojson/baltimore-maryland-united_states.geojson)